Hazards on the Causal Path

 Why a Generative Model?

-Three technical moves: discretise, smooth, bridge.
+Three technical moves make this possible: discretise, smooth, bridge.

 Discretise + Smooth